-The percentage of OA cases who expected work li tation was higher compared to previous studies.
-Usin national US sample of all workers, Theis et al for that only a third of those with physician-diagnosed a ritis reported work limitations.
-Unlike the current stu their sample was not restricted to employed perso and did not ask about the expected ability to work the future.
+The percentage of OA cases who expected work limitation was higher compared to previous studies.
+Using a national US sample of all workers, Theis et al15 found that only a third of those with physician-diagnosed arthritis reported work limitations.
+Unlike the current study, their sample was not restricted to employed persons, and did not ask about the expected ability to work in the future.
 Studies of patients with rheumatoid arthritis (RA) have found that premature work loss in persons in a similar age group is common, affecting up to 90% of persons with this diagnosis, and leads to significant economic and social consequences.
 Our finding of a similar high rate of expected work loss in persons with OA suggests that the societal impact in this much larger group will be significant as well.

 Physical function was highly protective against EWL.
-Reduced physical function has been found to be associated with work limitations in persons with any type of arthritis, musculoskeletal disorders in general or those with a specific arthritis diagnosis.
-This indicates an important mismatch between individual capabilities and work demands, which is more important than importance of coworker support in those returning to work after injury or illness, across a range of conditions, has recently been recognised, and low coworker support has been associated with greater job strain and work loss in workers with arthritis.
-Alternatively, this finding may be less related to coworker support than the particular nature of their job, such as working on their own, or job types that have little involvement with others.
+Reduced physical function has been found to be associated with work limitations in persons with any type of arthritis, 15 musculoskeletal disorders in general27 or those with a specific arthritis diagnosis.
+28 29 This indicates an important mismatch between individual capabilities and work demands, which is more important than pain by itself.
+High work physical demands have long been recognised as an important risk factor for subsequent work disability in RA.27 Some have suggested that control over work demands might be more important than the absolute level of work demands, but these studies did not evaluate the level of job physical demands.30 Work dissatisfaction was also significant, although this problem was reported in relatively few respondents.
+There may be several dimensions of work dissatisfaction-not only being dissatisfied at work, but also a preference to be at home instead.
+Similarly, lack of coworker support was a problem in only a relatively small number of persons, but all who reported low coworker support expected to have EWL.
+All of those who reported low coworker support also indicated at least one significant health problem (ie, widespread pain, multimorbidity, depression or anxiety).
+The importance of coworker support in those returning to work after injury or illness, across a range of conditions, has recently been recognised,31 and low coworker support has been associated with greater job strain and work loss in workers with arthritis.
+32 33 Alternatively, this finding may be less related to coworker support than the particular nature of their job, such as working on their own, or job types that have little involvement with others.
 If trends in the arrangements of jobs in the future mean that more older adults with OA are working on their own, the significance of low coworker support will increase.